nickchops/IwGameController/README.md

         etc

-TODO: I'll probably change these to strings "any" "a" "stickLeftX" etc since Lua can do fast string compares (copmpares object address).
+TODO: I'll probably change these to strings "any" "a" "stickLeftX" etc since Lua can do fast string compares (compares object addresses).

 Issues with clashing custom activities on Android